executablebooks/sphinx-external-toc/README.md

 This is equivalent to having a single `toctree` directive in `intro`, containing `doc1`, and a single `toctree` directive in `doc1`, with the `:glob:` flag and containing `doc2`, `https://example.com` and `subfolder/other*`.

-As a shorthand, the `sections` key can be at the same level as the `file`, which denotes a document with a single `part`.
+As a shorthand, the `sections` key can be at the same level as the `file`, which denotes a document with a single subtree.
 For example, this file is exactly equivalent to the one above:

 ```yaml